bitzesty/vigilion-scanner/README.md

-# Vigilion Malware Scanner API
+# Vigilion Antivirus & Malware Scanner API

 Vigilion is an easy to integrate cloud scanning API service for systems that have user file-upload functionality.
 Our real time anti-malware security solution stops viruses from reaching your users, helping you meet security requirements of IT Health Checks (ITHC) for your cloud services.